QuantConnect/lean-cli/README.md

   Represents a command to submit an order to the algorithm.

 Options:
-  --ticker TEXT         The ticker of the symbol to submitted  [required] --market TEXT         The market of the symbol to submitted  [required] --security-type TEXT  The security type of the symbol to submitted  [required] --order-type TEXT     The order type to be submitted  [required] --quantity FLOAT      the number of units to be ordered (directional)  [required] --limit-price FLOAT   The limit price of the order to submitted --stop-price FLOAT    The stop price of the order to be submitted --tag TEXT            The tag to be attached to the order --lean-config FILE    The Lean configuration file that should be used (defaults to the nearest lean.json) --verbose             Enable debug logging
+  --ticker TEXT          The ticker of the symbol to submitted  [required] --market TEXT          The market of the symbol to submitted  [required] --security-type TEXT   The security type of the symbol to submitted  [required] --order-type TEXT      The order type to be submitted  [required] --quantity DECIMAL     the number of units to be ordered (directional)  [required] --limit-price DECIMAL  The limit price of the order to submitted --stop-price DECIMAL   The stop price of the order to be submitted --tag TEXT             The tag to be attached to the order --lean-config FILE     The Lean configuration file that should be used (defaults to the nearest lean.json) --verbose              Enable debug logging
   --help                 Show this message and exit.
 ```

 _See code: [lean/commands/live/submit_order.py](lean/commands/live/submit_order.py)_